NVIDIA/NVFlare/examples/brats18/README.md

 ## 3. Run automated experiments
 The next scripts will start the FL server and clients automatically to run FL experiments on localhost.
 ### 3.1 Prepare local configs
 First, we add the image directory root to `config_train.json` files for generating the absolute path to dataset and datalist.
-In the current folder structure, it will be `${PWD}/dataset_brats18`, it can be any arbitary path where the data locates.
+In the current folder structure, it will be `${PWD}/dataset_brats18`, it can be any arbitrary path where the data locates.
 ```
 for alg in brats_central brats_fedavg_2 brats_fedavg_dp_2 brats_fedavg_13 brats_fedavg_dp_13
 do